 If you have a space that is susceptible to water or damp areas, the best type of building material to install is stone.
-Stone not only lasts longer, but is also durable enough to withstand the test of time.
-This means that it is less likely to need replaced.
+Stone not only lasts longer but is also durable enough to withstand the test of time.
+This means that it is less likely to need to be replaced.

 When it comes to thresholds, the expense of replacing them might be minimal, but when you are operating a contracting business, being able to install the best materials to make a potential buyer feel more secure about the product he or she is purchasing can make all the difference in profit or loss.